 Billing and Payments

 Earlham bills students roughly one month prior to the start of each semester for that semester’s tuition, room, board and fees, less anticipated financial aid.
-The bill reflects the student account balance as of June 30, 2022, less pending financial aid.
+For first semester, the bill reflects the student account balance as of June 30, 2023, less pending financial aid.
+The second semester bill reflects the student account balance as of Nov.
+30, 2023, less pending financial aid.
 Questions about financial aid should be directed to the Office of Financial Aid.
-For the 2022-2023 academic year, please make payment arrangements by August 10, 2022 if unable to pay in full by this date.
+For the 2023-2024 academic year, please make payment arrangements by early August 2023 if unable to pay in full by first semester due date or by early January 2024 if unable to pay for second semester in full by the due date.

 Please note: Students who fail to select and communicate to the Office of Accounting an acceptable payment arrangement before the start of each semester will be unable to confirm class registration and may be subject to a $50 late fee.